-Organigram Inc., a leading licensed producer of medical marijuana, recently invested $10 million in Hyasynth Biologicals, boosting its access to the biotechnology of producing biologically-identical cannabis ingredients in a lab without the high costs of a grow operation.
+Organigram Inc., a leading licensed producer of medical marijuana, recently invested $10 million in Hyasynth Biologicals, boosting its access to the biotechnology of producing biologically identical cannabis ingredients in a lab without the high costs of a grow operation.
 All through the process of biosynthesis.

 What is Biosynthesis?

-In a nutshell, biosynthesis is an enzyme-catalyzed process which refers to the production of a complex chemical compound from simpler precursors in a living organism.
+In a nutshell, biosynthesis is an enzyme-catalyzed process that refers to the production of a complex chemical compound from simpler precursors in a living organism.
 Regarding cannabis, biosynthesis can be used to produce cannabinoids which are biologically identical to those provided by the plant, unlike the synthetic production of cannabinoids.

-This technology involves inserting a gene into yeast (or a similar system like E. coli) and growing it throughout three to five days, then using proprietary enzymes to convert the molecule into various cannabinoids.
+This technology involves inserting a gene into yeast (or a similar system like E. coli) and growing it for three to five days, then using proprietary enzymes to convert the molecule into various cannabinoids.

 The Role of Human Biology